gnosis/dex-research/dFusion/dFusion.rst

 Utility
 -------
-- verify via a merkle proof that hte last intermediate-state-root does not hold the claimed utility
+- verify via a merkle proof that the last intermediate-state-root does not hold the claimed utility

 Conservation of value
 ---------------------